-The best DevOps tools make it easier to manage application development and operations.
+The best DevOps tools make it simple and easy to manage application operations and development.

 DevOps is a strategy of combining software development with IT operations, with the aim of making software upgrades more incremental and manageable, while ensuring usability and stability remains strong.